Citizenship and residency services

 In theory, the best candidates for Portuguese naturalization are the children, grandchildren, spouse (both married and unmarried partners in long-term relationships), Sephardic Jews, and individuals legally residing in Portugal, among others.

-In practice, other determining factors such as the possession and verification of requisite documents, proof of Portuguese lineage (or another related situation), and various civil registration processes.
-Therefore, after a preliminary analysis, which ascertains the appropriate legal path toward citizenship, all details and documents must be carefully analyzed by an experienced professional, and a strategy for the whole family must be established from the start.
+A preliminary analysis, which ascertains the appropriate legal path toward citizenship, all details and documents must be carefully analyzed by an experienced professional, and a strategy for the whole family must be established from the start.
 Applications are sometimes delayed or denied, despite a legitimate claim, because people with little to no knowledge of the law fail to seek expert assistance.
 Even though such results can be reversed, a rejected application diminishes one's prospect of success.

 Eligibility criteria and pathways to Portuguese Citizenship - How can you get it?

-Portuguese citizenship by right of origin
+Portuguese citizenship by origin

 1. Children of a Portuguese parent born in Portuguese territory;